wrs28/ArnoldiMethodTransformations.jl/README.md

 ````

 ## Methods
-This package exports no methods, but extends `partialschur` from [ArnoldiMethod](https://github.com/haampie/ArnoldiMethod.jl).
+This package exports no methods, but extends `partialschur`  and `partialeigen` from [ArnoldiMethod](https://github.com/haampie/ArnoldiMethod.jl).

 The new methods are: